liip/LiipImagineBundle/Resources/doc/filters.md

 ## Dynamic filters

-With a custom data loader it is possible to dynamically modify the configuration that will be applied to the image.
+With a custom controller action it is possible to dynamically modify the configuration that will be applied to the image.
 Inside the controller you can access the ``FilterConfiguration`` instance, dynamically adjust the filter configuration (for example based on information associated with the image or whatever other logic you might want) and set it again.